5 Ways to Nourish Your Hormones with Real Food (+ 3 Ways Stress Messes with Them)

 Our culture often treats being “stressed out” as a normal way of life and even as a sign of productivity or responsibility.

-But if you don’t break the cycle, it might break you—as seen in the above hormonal upheavals.
+But if you don’t break the cycle, it might break you—as seen in the hormonal upheavals described above.

-While you may not be able to change your circumstances, there are some simple ways you can stop feeding the cortisol monster and instead nourish all your hormones:
+While you may not be able to change your circumstances, there are some simple ways you can stop feeding the cortisol monster and instead nourish your hormones with food.

 5 Ways to Nourish Your Hormones with Real Food